 So the distance athletes don't know metric weights.
 The weight athletes don't know metric distance.
 And degrees in Celsius seems to be the universal baffler.
 But an argument can be made that these young athletes, so consumed by one task, don't have the time or eclecticism to know all.

 Perhaps U.S. gold medalist Dan O'Brien, decathlon veteran, is metrically proficient.
 Does he know how much, say, 78 kg is?

 "No not at all," he says.
 "I just kind of roughly think two-thirds of that added on, you don't double it but, no.

-"I'm in the weight room at the gym, you know?
-I pick up the 36 kilos and start doing some benches and stuff and I - no. It's frustrating.
+"I'm in the weight room at the gym, I pick up the 36 kilos and start doing some benches and stuff, and — no. It's frustrating."

 Wouldn't it be more impressive to say that the gold medal hammer throw went 87 yards?
 Then we could picture Eli Manning standing on the 13-yard line and tossing a 16-pound steel ball clear to the end zone.
-And while Monday night hammer throw won't soon be coming to ESPN, it could help the sport heat up a bit, if not reach a full boil, which is what, like, 600 degrees Celsius?
-Mike Pesca, NPR News, London.
+And while Monday Night Hammer Throw won't soon be coming to ESPN, it could help the sport heat up a bit, if not reach a full boil, which is what — 600 degrees Celsius?